GlobalEnergyMonitor/GIPT/India NPP daily generation/README.md

 The archive spans **September 2017 to present**.

 To verify that this unit level data is representative and complete, a comparison is made in the .ipynb file against a separate data source for daily grid-connected generation (from the CEA, via https://robbieandrew.github.io/india/).
-The near perfect correspondence between the daily unit-level generation, summed across all units and this a separate data source for aggregate generation across India is encouraging.
+The near perfect correspondence between the daily unit-level generation, summed across all units, and this a separate data source for aggregate generation across India is encouraging.
 It shows that GEM has near perfect coverage of grid-connected generating units.
 And that the sum of the unit level generation data compiled here is complete.

 ---